OpenEnergyPlatform/omi/README.rst

     omi translate -f oep-v1.4 -t oep-v1.4

-omi is able to read a JSON file parse it into one of the internal python structures (depending of the oemetadata version).
+omi is able to read a JSON file and parse it into one of the internal Python structures (depending on the oemetadata version).
-The OEPMetadata python object can then be compiled and rendered to JSON again.
-You can manipulate a sucsessfuly parsed OEPMetadata object.
+The OEPMetadata Python object can then be compiled and converted back to JSON.
+You can manipulate a successfully parsed OEPMetadata object.

 Module usage::